WJGalib/3-1/16/project/readme.md

 # Race
 This directory contains all of the resources related to our CSE316 Microcontroller term project.
 Our project was a Bluetooth-controlled racing game with two cars.
+Here is a **[demonstration video](https://www.youtube.com/watch?v=mE63gsLWX4w)**.

 ![Race Game Setup](https://github.com/WJGalib/3-1/blob/main/16/project/_PROJECT_FINAL/design/game.jpg)